kdogz9/ShaderProject/README.md

 - Add visual elements: foam, depth fade, refraction, or transparency
 - Demonstrate vertex animation without skeletal meshes

 For this material, I started with creating the parameters for the water colour and the depth.
 This was so I could make the water a realistic colour and adjust the parameters of the colour being darker as depth was added to the material using a scattering depth parameter.
+(UE5: Create Realistic & Customizable Pool or Still Water Material w/Single Layer Water Shading Model, 2025)
 ![ ](https://raw.githubusercontent.com/kdogz9/ShaderProject/refs/heads/main/image.png)

 I then added WPO to the normal map of the water texture to be able to animate the wave movement and control the parameters for how fast/slow I wanted the waves to move.